Rule 3745-4-03 | Qualified data collectors.

 (a) The applicant has successfully completed training offered through an educational monitoring program or a citizen monitoring program designed specifically for teaching the technical and leadership skills to group leader candidates.

-(b) The applicant has credentials establishing that the individual is a qualified instructor in an organization that operates or participates in an educational monitoring program or a citizen monitoring program.
+(b) The applicant has credentials establishing that the individual is a qualified instructor or documented experience in presenting technical training offered through classes, field trips, seminars, workshops, or conferences.

 (c) The applicant agrees to submit to Ohio EPA information provided by trainees seeking level 1 QDC status at the time of the level 1 training activity.